gmesser/make_password/README.md

 ### Debug Output - `[-v debug=1]`

-* Use "-v debug=1" on the command line to enable debug messages.<br />The debug messages report parameter errors and also the number of passwords, password length, and number of characters from each group of characters.
+* Use "-v debug=1" on the command line to enable debug messages.<br />The debug messages report the number of passwords, password length, and number of characters from each group of characters.

 <hr />